Why So Much Depression and How to Resolve It

 The National Institute of Mental Health recently reported the results of research about the number of people who experience depression.
 Having worked with depressed patients I have great compassion for anyone in that situation.
 So I read this study with interest.
 I noticed that in their effort to document how widespread depression is among Americans the authors of the study did not appear to explain why so many people experience this serious emotional disorder.

 When a child or adult feels depressed the reduction in quality of life can be substantial.
 We need to understand why there is so much depression so we can eliminate the causes.
 I propose that generally we have so much depression because people have poor boundaries.
 These are boundaries between what they could and should do to protect and advance themselves as individuals, in a healthy way, and the environmental pressure they feel from the world around them.
 This pressure can be brought on by being acted upon by events, people, or situations.
 But, since all people have pressures and stress, the rates of depression cannot be explained by that alone.
 I believe that for many people depression is the result when people fail to establish responsible control for themselves This is done by knowing they can control some of what they think and feel, and that their actions are most often a result of their own choices.
 It takes a lot of work to first build and then maintain one”s sense of self and then reinforce that throughout life.
 When we do not do that well we become vulnerable.
-There are exceptions to this, of course, but I think I can support my belief by describing signs, types, and solutions an online casino for depression.
+There are exceptions to this, of course, but I think I can support my belief by describing signs, types, and solutions for depression.

 We understand that the signs of depression can include feelings of sadness, diminished interest or pleasure, sleep disturbance, lack of energy, feelings of guilt or unworthiness, difficulty making decisions, suicidal thoughts, unexplained anger, resentment about and criticism of others, blaming others, self pity, and self criticism.
 None of these, obviously, is positive.